NetheriteDeveloper/NetheriteDeveloper/readme.md

 <h1 align="center">About Me</h1>

-## I am Amy / Lunadox, a developer mainly in HTML5, CSS3, JS, and Python.
-I started working on making websites using google sites in late 2020 but didn't get more serious about coding until early 2022.
-I slowly became more and more apart of the unblocking/proxy community and made lots of friends.
-I also edit and have a YouTube channel where I upload videos sometimes !!!
+## I am Amy / Lunadox, a Frontend Web Developer trying to learn backend too.
+I started learning how to make websites using google sites in late 2020 but didn't learn how to actually code until early 2022.
+I'm pretty active in the unblocking/filter bypassing community and own a server called <a href="https://dsc.gg/teamlunar">Team Lunar.</a>

 <h1 align="center">Programming Languages I'm fluent in</h1>